How to Do Headstand: Complete Guide & Benefits

 - People with severe cardiac problems should avoid it; and

-- Headstand should also be avoided by people suffering from osteoporosis.
+- The headstand should also be avoided by people suffering from osteoporosis.

 5. Correct Alignments – How to do Headstand Safely

-A correct alignment is very important while practicing headstand, otherwise it can lead to injuries rather than benefit to the practitioner.
-Please note that the original name of the position explained below is Salamba Shirshasana (supported headstand) but it is commonly called as Shirshasana only.
+A correct alignment is very important while practicing headstand, otherwise, it can lead to injuries rather than a benefit to the practitioner.
+Please note that the original name of the position explained below is Salamba Shirshasana (supported headstand) but it is commonly called Shirshasana only.

 Starting position: It is recommended to stay in Shashankasana (Child pose) for 10-15 seconds to neutralize the bold pressure in the legs and the head before going into the headstand.

 From Shashankasana hands should be placed above the head while elbows should be in line with shoulders.
 This position of the shoulders provides optimum stability to the shoulders, later on, failing to do so may lead to extra play in the shoulders.